awmckinley/config/modules/doc.print/README.md

-# PDF Printers
+# Document Printing and PDF Creation

-Software for printing to PDF.
+Virtual printer software for creating PDF documents from any application.